harryjstroud/TMCS-2019/hackathon/dimensionality-reduction/dimensionality-reduction.md

 1. *Pre-Processing*
 Take a file in xyz or pdb file format and extract the coordinates data into an array that can be used by the processing team.
 2. *Processing*
-Use PCA available in sci-kit learn to process
+Use PCA available in sci-kit learn to process Cartesian coordinates of input data.
 3. *Visualization/Plotting*
+Plot a reduced dimensional chemical pathway in 2D and 3D.

 ### Phase II: Project new molecular dynamics trajectory of the “training” system into the defined reduced dimensional space
 1. *Pre-Processing*